Skip to main content

 Common questions about orthopedic surgeons

-Do I need a referral to see an orthopedic surgeon?
+Do I need a referral to see one?

-What is the difference between an orthopedist and an orthopedic surgeon?
+What is the difference between an orthopedic surgeon and an orthopedist?

 Medical disclaimer: This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 If you have a medical emergency, call 911.
 Our editorial standards